talmeym/regurgitator-core/README.md

 ----------

 regurgitator-core provides the following basic steps:
-- sequence -- a collections of steps, run one after another
+- sequence--a collections of steps, run one after another
-- decision -- a collection of steps where rules and conditions dictate which steps are run -
+- decision--a collection of steps where rules and conditions dictate which steps are run

 modules
 -------